Best Coffee Tables for Your Man Lounge

 A few practical rules I follow: measure first, make sure table height plays with your seating, and leave room for traffic flow.
 Consider weight and how you’ll assemble or move the piece.
 Test lift mechanisms and drawer glides if possible.
 If mobility matters, prioritize casters.
 And think about finish hardness if you host messy nights or run projects in the same space.

 Ready to upgrade your lounge?
 Pick two or three finalists that fit your lifestyle, measure the space, and mock them up if you can.
 If you want an all-rounder that elevates a room without fuss, the Henn&Hart fluted piece is a smart place to start.
-If you need to work, store, or move things around, give the FLEXISPOT H7 or an industrial cart close consideration.
+If you need to work, store, or clear game-night detritus in one motion, give the Darborn lift-top close consideration.
 Do the measuring this week, pick your winner, and make the table the anchor your man lounge deserves.